bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 Extra: BuildContext extension 🧩

-This is not a required step, yet it’s a shorthand to make the syntax shorter.
+This is not a required step, yet it’s a convenient way to make the syntax shorter.

 ![](070.10.png)